-Boleskine house is a mansion that lies on the banks of Loch Ness, or at least it’s ruin now does as it suffered a severe fire in December 2015 causing near total destruction.
-All that survived was part of the interior and the shell from the eves downwards, the roof was completely gone.
-It suffered a further fire in July 2019 and the rest of the interior was destroyed.
-It is now in the process of refurbishment to restore it to its original stature.
-It is a category B listed building and has been taken over by a non-profit organisation.
+Boleskine House is a mansion that lies on the banks of Loch Ness.
+It’s a ruin now since it suffered a severe fire.
+IT happened in December of 2015 causing near-total destruction.
+All that survived was part of the interior and the shell.
+It suffered a further fire in July 2019 destroying the rest of the interior.
+The house is now under refurbishment to restore it to its original stature.
+It is a category B listed building and is under ownership by a non-profit organization.
 Restoration work started in December 2019.
-Maybe, considering its evil history, It would be better left in ruins?
+Considering its evil history, it would be better left in ruins?

-The house and it’s surroundings had a history of strange happenings long into its distant past.
+The house and its surroundings have a history of strange happenings.
+They go long into its distant past.

-In one incident it is reported that a minister, Thomas Houston (1648-1705) had the grizzly task of laying corpses back in their graves after a local wizard had raised the dead from the village graveyard.
-Not a very likely event but it does give some credence as to the strangeness of the place at the time.
+In one incident a minister named Thomas Houston (1648-1705), had a gruesome task.
+Laying corpses back in their grave.
+After a local wizard had raised the dead from the village graveyard.
+Not a very likely event but it does give some credence to the strangeness of the place at the time.

-The Frazer family sold the house in 1899 to a Alistair Crowley , an occultist and practitioner of black magic, (dubbed at the time, by the press, as the most evil man in Britain).
+The Frazer family sold the house in 1899 to Alistair Crowley.
+An occultist and practitioner of black magic, (dubbed at the time, by the press, as the evilest man in Britain).

-It is said that the house contained evil long before Crowley moved in but it was he that invoked the spirits that led to several demons taking up residence there.
-Crowley performed rituals to conjure up various spirits and one particular ritual he was interested in was taken from a book called The Book of Abramelin.
-The purpose of the ritual was to invoke a person’s Guardian Angel.
-It is a detailed ritual that requires the person to prepare themselves over several months and to abstain from alcohol for that period and also to remain celibate.
-The ritual also includes the summoning of several high ranking demons brought up from the depths of hell.
+The house contained evil long before Crowley moved in.
+But it was he that invoked the spirits that led to several demons residing there.
+Crowley performed rituals to conjure up various spirits.
+There is one ritual that particularly interested him.
+It is from a book called The Book of Abramelin.
+The purpose of the ritual was to invoke a person’s, Guardian Angel.
+It is a detailed ritual.
+It requires the person to prepare themselves, usually over several months.
+It includes the summoning of several demons brought in from hell also.

-While in the process of this ritual, he was called away to Paris on an important matter and It is understood that he never finished the ritual fully and released evil into the house and the surrounding area in the form of demons.
-From then on many strange happenings were said to have occurred in and around the place.
+While carrying out this ritual, Crowley left midway for Paris.
+He never finished the ritual.
+This released evil into the house and the surrounding area in the form of demons from hell.
+From then on, many strange happenings occurred in and around the place.

-Whatever it was that Crowley released, it had severe and sometimes tragic consequences upon several people around him.
-His house keeper himself suffered the loss of two children, a 10-year-old daughter and a 1-year-old son, who both died mysteriously.
+Who knows what Crowley released?
+But it had severe and sometimes tragic consequences upon several people around him.
+His housekeeper himself suffered the loss of two children.
+A 10-year-old daughter, and a 1-year-old son, who both died under strange circumstances.

-A further incident in 1965 involved the then owner, an army major by the name of Edward Grant, committing suicide by using a shotgun on himself in Crowley’s old bedroom.
+A further incident in 1965 involved the then owner, an army major by the name of Edward Grant.
+He committed suicide by using a shotgun on himself in Crowley’s old bedroom.

 The housekeeper at the time, Anna MacLaren, foresaw the incident in a premonition she had.
 She was alone in the garden when she heard the shotgun go off inside the house.
 She went to investigate but found no-one there or anything amiss.
 It was a week later at around the same time that she experienced the incident for real.
 This time the major was there with half his head blown off.

-Alistair Crowley sold and left the house in 1913 but it seems the demons didn’t, they decided to stay and reek their evil on any unsuspecting victims that came their way.
+Alistair Crowley sold and left the house in 1913.
+It seems the demons didn’t.
+They decided to stay and reek their evil on any unsuspecting victims that came their way.
 Crowley had added to the already macabre mystery of the place.
-He once admitted that his rituals and his evil practices had gotten out of hand while residing at Boleskine House.
+While Crowley resided at the house, he admitted his rituals and his evil practices had gotten out of hand.

-In 1969 the house was up for rent and a film maker named Keneth Anger took up temporary residence.
-He was interested in the occult and the property’s history drew him to it.
-But it wasn’t for long, for some reason he moved out quickly.
+In 1969 the house was up for rent and a filmmaker named Kenneth Anger rented the place for a while.
+His interest in the occult and the property’s history drew him to it.
+But it wasn’t long before moving out for some undisclosed reason.

-In 1970 Jimmy Page, of the band Led Zepplin, heard about the house for sale and bought the place, again due to its history and Jimmy’s interest in the occult and also in the antics of Aleister Crowley.
-He had a special interest in Crowley and it was probably the main reason why he was attracted to the house.
+In 1970 Jimmy Page, of the band Led Zeppelin, heard about the house for sale and bought it.
+Again, due to its history and Jimmy’s interest in the occult and also in the antics of Allister Crowley.
+He had a special interest in Crowley and it was one of the reasons that attracted him to the house.
 He owned the house for the next 22 years until 1992.
 Jimmy had planned to have the house restored but spent very little time there.
-Instead he put a friend of his in charge: Malcolm Dent.
+Instead, he put a friend of his in charge: Malcolm Dent.

 Dent moved into the Boleskine House and found it in a sorry mess.
 The grounds were in a state of decline, the garden all overgrown and the house in bad need of repair and renovation.